makerdao/mips/MIPX/MIPX.md

-# MIPX: MakerDAO Multisignature Wallet Management
+# MIP47: MakerDAO Multisignature Wallet Management

 ```
 Preamble

-MIP#: X
+MIP#: 47
 Title: MakerDAO Multisignature Wallet Management
 Author(s): Payton Rose @prose11
 Contributors: @amyjung @LongForWisdom @Elihu
 Type: General
-Status: <Assigned by MIP Editor>
+Status: RFC

-Date Proposed: <2021-02-03>
+Date Proposed: 2021-02-03
 Date Ratified: <yyyy-mm-dd>
 Dependencies:
 Replaces:
 ```

 ## References

-* [MIPXc2: Dissolution of Multi-Sig Request Subproposal [Template]](https://github.com/prose11/mips/blob/Multi-Sig/MIPX/MIPXc2%20Subproposal%5BTemplate%5D.md)
+* [MIP47c2: Dissolution of Multi-Sig Request Subproposal [Template]](https://github.com/prose11/mips/blob/Multi-Sig/MIPX/MIPXc2%20Subproposal%5BTemplate%5D.md)

 ## Sentence Summary

-MIPX defines the requirements for creating a Multisignature wallet that is recognized by Maker Governance.
+MIP47 defines the requirements for creating a Multisignature wallet that is recognized by Maker Governance.

 ## Paragraph Summary

-MIPX describes the process and various requirements for any group within MakerDAO to secure approval for a multisignature (Multi-Sig) wallet that can interact with Maker Governance.
+MIP47 describes the process and various requirements for any group within MakerDAO to secure approval for a multisignature (Multi-Sig) wallet that can interact with Maker Governance.
 Additionally, this MIP describes the process for Governance to remove funding or permissions from a previously recognized Multi-Sig.

 ## Component Summary

-**MIPXc1: Governance Recognition of a Multi-Sig**
+**MIP47c1: Governance Recognition of a Multi-Sig**

 Documents the minimum requirements for maintaining a Multi-Sig that can be officially recognized by Maker Governance.

-**MIPXc2: Dissolution of Multi-Sig**
+**MIP47c2: Dissolution of Multi-Sig**

 Covers the ways in which a previously approved Multi-Sig can become unrecognized or defunded.